mjamado/TicTacToeJS/README.md

 At every step, a request is made for a play (function `playChoose`), with a *what* and a *where*:

 - the *what* is either *center*, *corner*, *wall*, a combination of these, or *undefined*, which is interpreted as *anything*;
-- the *where* is an object with a *what*, and one or more of a *me*, a *you, and a *none*:
+- the *where* is an object with a *what*, and one or more of a *me*, a *you*, and a *none*:
-  - *what* is what to look for in the board: valid values are *anything*, *rowOrCol* and *rowAndCol* (other could be implemented, but are not needed so...);
+  - *what* is what to look for in the board: valid values are *anything*, *rowOrCol* and *rowAndCol* (other could be implemented, but are not needed, so...);
   - *me*, *you* and *none* are quantities of plays in the *what*: 0, 1 or 2.

 Therefore, I can ask for something like `playChoose(undefined, {what: "anything", me: 2})`, and it'll find a position where there's allready two plays by me.
 This is actually called in the game, and it's a search for a winning play.

-You can see that last call in the `play` function.
+You can see that in the `play` function.
 Everytime there's a play to be made, the following *questions* are asked to the engine:

 - can I win now?
 - in case I can't, do I have to block a winning position from the opponent?